ylhyra/ylhyra_content/not_data/content/course/Table_of_contents.md

 After reading a chapter, study the associated vocabulary flashcards.
 Your knowledge of these cards is shown next to each chapter below.
 Try to reach 100% before going to the next chapter.

 Difficult cards are shown more frequently until you've memorized them.
 You can either review cards belonging to a particular chapter, or you can review all the cards you've seen by clicking on the big blue button above.
-Reviewing frequently is the best way to make the information stick in your long-term memory.
+Reviewing frequently is the best way to have the information stick in your long-term memory.

 Each unit should take about two weeks to master, assuming that you spend two hours per week studying.